hermesthecat/CodeBase-Indexing/README.md

 Collection Name: qwen3_embedding
 ```

-Simply copy these values into your RooCode settings after running `./setup.sh`.
+Simply copy these values into your RooCode settings.

 ## Usage Examples